 We know that for many people cat genetics used to mean cat coat patterns, or cat ancestry.
 A breeder will select a cat with a beautiful coat to help produce more kittens of a similar type.
 BUT, and it is a big but, there is so much more to cat genetics than coat colour.
 For many of us, approachable science is mainstream because of the excitement of headliners like Cassini, the NASA Mars landers, and John Hopkins DNA research to catch human cancers earlier.

-And, here’s something you might not know about most cat and dog DNA tests.
 They only screen for a limited number of different traits and/or diseases.
 We confess this struck us as being slightly scary.
 What if you get bad news – right?
 Basepaws does not ‘cherry pick’ your DNA for the best/worst news.
 The one thing we found both amazing and reassuring was that Basepaws sequences every single thing and, if something that is discovered from their extensive research that relates to your report – they will let you know.

 - One day there will be a name, a definition and a function for each piece of the genetic puzzle.
 Every single gene is recorded by Basepaws, even the ones science doesn’t have a name or function for yet!
 They are ready for science reveals more of its secrets.